UnoLock VaultX Security

 No. Payloads are encrypted client-side, and Receive Addresses are hashed before they are sent to the server.

-Can anyone decrypt a VaultX payload?
+Can anyone decrypt a VaultX Drop payload?

 Only the recipient's Safe with the matching private key can decrypt the payload.

-How does VaultX protect against quantum attacks?
+How does VaultX Drop protect against quantum attacks?

 Compliance & Privacy Regulations